Hadoram

 Joktan had many sons including Hadoram as the Book of Genesis (10:26-30) states:

 Yoktan (Joktan) was the father of Almodad, Shelef, Chatzarmaveth, Yerach, Hadoram, Uzal, Diklah, Obhal, Abhimael, Sh'bha, Ophir, Havilah, and Yovav.
 All these were the sons of Yoktan.
 Their settlements extended from Meshah toward Sepher, the eastern mountain.

 According to Rabbi Aryeh Kaplan's footnotes: "Hadarom: Some interpret this as denoting 'the south.'
-This was a fortress to the south of (Yemen's) Sana'a (Kesseth HaSofer).
+This was a fortress to the south of (Yemen's) Sanaa (Kesseth HaSofer).
 See 1 Chronicles 18:10; Zechariah 12:11."

 Hadoram was also the name of the son of the king of Hamath, Tou, in 1 Chronicles 18.